 Has my bearded dragon stopped eating because they are sick, diseased or dying?

-If your bearded dragon has gradually gone off his food or suddenly stopped eating and is not his usual active and alert self and presently with any abnormalities this should give you cause for concern.
-Your cause for refusal of food may be much more serious.
+If your bearded dragon has gradually gone off his food or suddenly stopped eating and is not his usual active and alert self and / or presenting with any abnormalities, this should give you cause for concern.
+The cause for refusal of food may be much more serious.
 The reason sometimes being that they’ve become sick, diseased or dying.

 It is imperative that you seek medical advice for your beloved bearded dragon immediately,